5% Discount off the tour price (Excludes any Local Payment Find out more

 Lastly, drive to the coastal city of Durban, where this excellent-value budget Kruger & Swaziland Accommodated Safari comes to an end.

 Our Kruger Park & Swaziland Safari starts in one of Africa's most modernised and prosperous cities - Johannesburg.
 Setting off from the bustling city we drive east into the Mpumalanga Province of South Africa, the top safari region of this diverse country.
-In the late afternoon, you have the chance to embark on an optional sunset game drive which needs to be booked in advance (your guide can assist you upon departure this morning).
+In the late afternoon, you have the chance to embark on an optional sunset game drive which needs to be booked in advance (your guide can assist you this morning when we depart).

 Our first overnight lodge is located in a private concession area of Kruger National Park.
 We stay in permanent tented-suites with en-suite bathrooms, raised on stilts.
 This evening at the bush camp, your guide tells you more about the safari adventure ahead.